JoshuaChick/MemoryGain/README.md

 # MemoryGain
 MemoryGain is a flashcards app that aims to apply various algorithms to aid human learning, with a focus on machine learning.

+# TO INSTALL
+Go to https://joshuachick.github.io/MemoryGain/ and click download.

 # TO RUN

 (Currently only works on Windows)